kobra140489/MES.Wiki/Troubleshooting-Tips.md

 # Common

 **Ensure That Profiles (SpawnGroup, Behavior, Profile, etc) Loaded**
-Check the log file to see if your various profiles were detected at load time.
+Check to see if your various profiles were detected at load time.
 You can easily get this information with the chat command `/MES.Info.GetAllProfiles`.

 ***